-This tiny Canadian airport sheltered 7,000 people on 9/11
+Gander: This Canadian airport sheltered 7,000 people on 9/11

 Courtesy Come From Away

-Elliott says that, as mayor, the decision to welcome the displaced people with open arms went without saying.
+Elliott said that, as mayor, the decision to welcome the displaced people with open arms went without saying.
 It's just about human decency -- and that's the message he wants audiences of "Come From Away" to take home.

-Both he and Teurff says it's surreal to see actors play them on stage, but incredible to see the story's message of hope and compassion go global.
+Both he and Tuerff say it's surreal to see actors play them on stage, but incredible to see the story's message of hope and compassion go global.

-In "Come From Away" a cast of 12 play multiple roles -- from the Gander residents including Elliott, to the "plane people"-- as they were nicknamed, including Kevin T., Tuerff's "doppelganger", as he calls him.
+In "Come From Away" a cast of 12 play multiple roles -- from the Gander residents including Elliott, to the "plane people" -- as they were nicknamed, including Kevin T., Tuerff's "doppelganger," as he calls him.

 As the actors seamlessly switch character simply by adding a piece of clothing and changing their accent, the multiple role-playing only enhances the show's message of universal humanity.

-Tuerff has returned to Gander a few times -- first, he says, for the 10th anniversary.
+Tuerff has returned to Gander a few times -- first for the 10th anniversary.
 It was then that he met the show's Toronto-based husband-and-wife writer team, Irene Sankoff and David Hein, who were developing the book, music and lyrics.

 Later, Tuerff returned with the show in 2016, as things came full circle.

-He never stays in a hotel, he says.
-He's always invited to stay at the family home of the former administrator of Gander's Community College, Mac Moss, who he met that week in 2001.
+He never stays in a hotel.
+Tuerff said he's always invited to stay at the family home of the former administrator of Gander's Community College, Mac Moss, who he met that week in 2001.

-"They basically adopted me as their adult son they never had," he says.
+"They basically adopted me as their adult son they never had," he said.

-On his most recent visit to Gander, Tuerff -- who also wrote a book about his experiences -- met some Syrian refugee families who'd recently been taken in by the Gander community.
+On a more recent visit to Gander, Tuerff -- who also wrote a book about his experiences -- met some Syrian refugee families who'd recently been taken in by the Gander community.

-That shows that Gander's welcoming spirit of tolerance remains intact, says Tuerff.
+That shows that Gander's welcoming spirit of tolerance remains intact, said Tuerff.

 Tuerff has carried the experience into his own life -- each year on September 11, he commemorates his Gander experience by closing shop on his New York City office for the day and giving his employees a $100 bill, encouraging them to put it towards a good deed for a stranger.
+This has since become the Pay it Forward 9/11 Initiative, a nonprofit that is hoping to inspire 20,000 people to do good deeds for the 20th anniversary of September 11.

 Tourism growth

-Elliott says people want to see the airport, see the beauty of Newfoundland which is evoked via the show's Celtic-influenced songbook -- but most of all, he says, they want to meet the people.
+Elliott said people want to see the airport, see the beauty of Newfoundland which is evoked via the show's Celtic-influenced songbook -- but most of all, he said, they want to meet the people.

+The 1950s airport terminal, once the epitome of chic, is still a draw -- remaining virtually unchanged and a window back to a "Mad-Men"-esque era.

+"Everybody comes to Gander and wants to go to the airport, look at the terminal," is how Pinsent puts it.

-But Gander Airport continues to struggle to find a role in a changing aviation landscape -- and Pinsett, who collects images of the airport's past for the Historical Society, says he worries about the airport's future:
+But Gander Airport continues to struggle to find a role in a changing aviation landscape -- and Pinsent, who collects images of the airport's past for the Historical Society, said in 2019 that he worried about the airport's future:

-"The best way I can describe it is that they're struggling," he says, suggesting that becoming an aircraft maintenance hub could be one option for Gander.
+"The best way I can describe it is that they're struggling," he said, suggesting that becoming an aircraft maintenance hub could be one option for Gander.

-The airport now sees more business and private jets than commercial aircraft.
+In recent years, the airport has seen more business and private jets than commercial aircraft.

+Relatively speaking, Newfoundland wasn't badly hit by coronavirus cases, but the growing tourism interest in Gander was temporarily curtailed and the impact on the airport was widely felt.

+The airport employs one in five workers in Gander, and in a report published at the end of 2020 the Gander International Airport Authority said passenger traffic at Gander was down by 70% compared to 2019, resulting in a loss of $25 million in wages in the community.

 Gander Airport's future today remains uncertain.

-Note: This story was originally published in 2019.
-It was updated and republished in 2021.